raspberrypilearning/cd-sebento-scratch-1/en/step_8.md

 Control blocks let you do things a certain number of times, or under certain conditions.

-The fish does whatever is in the `forever`{:class="blockcontrol"} block over and over again, forever.
+The mosquito does whatever is in the `forever`{:class="blockcontrol"} block over and over again, forever.
 Once it has reached the end it goes back to the top of the block and starts again.

 --- /collapse ---

 + Now click the green flag and watch what happens!

-Well, that fish just crashed into the side of the **stage**, and it was moving far too fast for your shark to catch.
+Well, that mosquito just crashed into the side of the **stage**, and it was moving far too fast for your parrot to catch.

 First, you need to slow it down.
 That’s actually pretty easy, you just need it to wait for a little while after it moves those 10 steps.
 There’s a **control** block that can help you here: